LumosO11y/ObservabilityOnboarding/learning/observability/part4.md

 1. Explain the difference between SLI, SLO, SLA, their relation and how observability helps with either of them
 	- explain in depth the importance of each
 2. What are KPIs?
 How do they relate to SLI, SLO and SLA?
+3. What are golden signals?
+Explain each one of them.
-3. Explain the differences between Synthetic monitoring & RUM, where they differ and not
+4. Explain the differences between Synthetic monitoring & RUM, where they differ and not
-4. Choose 2 RUM features you like and explain their usage and how they take place in the real-world.
+5. Choose 2 features that RUM has and explain their usage and how they take place in the real-world.
-5. What is MTTD and MTTR?
+6. What is MTTD and MTTR?
-6. What are alerts, why are they important?
+7. What are alerts, why are they important?
 What is an alert manager?
-7. List 2 more insights Observability gives your system and explain them
+8. List 2 more insights Observability gives your system and explain them
-8. Provide a list of at least 3-4 Observability solutions today (also add a comparison between them).
+9. Provide a list of at least 3-4 Observability solutions today with comparison.

 ### Links